Mortgage Broker: What You Should Know

-A mortgage broker is a licensed financial service provider who works with a variety of lenders to find the best interest rate and loan program to fit a borrower’s needs.
+A mortgage broker is a licensed financial service provider who works with a variety of lenders— their job is to find the best interest rate and loan program to fit a borrower’s needs.
 Mortgage brokers don’t actually lend money; they only find lenders to match you with.

-To get a home loan broker license, an individual has to take federally mandated education courses, undergo a rigorous criminal and credit background check and pass a national test.
+To get a mortgage brokerage license, an individual has to take federally mandated education courses, undergo a rigorous criminal and credit background check and pass a national test.
 Home loan brokers also have to meet the licensing requirements of each state they do business in, which may include providing personal financial statements.

-All brokers (and the mortgage loan originators, or MLOs) who work for them must be licensed through the Nationwide Mortgage Licensing System Federal Registry (NMLS).
-They take continuing education courses and must renew their licenses annually in each state they do business.
+All brokers, as well as the mortgage loan originators (MLOs) who work for them, must be licensed through the Nationwide Mortgage Licensing System Federal Registry (NMLS).
+They take continuing education courses and must renew their licenses annually in each state where they do business.

-Mortgage brokers work with a variety of banks and lenders to provide multiple lending options to their customers.
-They have to be approved with each lender they do business with, and comply with all federal and state lending guidelines for mortgage lending.
+Mortgage brokers work with different banks and lenders to provide multiple lending options to their customers.
+They have to be approved by the lenders they do business with, and comply with all federal and state lending guidelines for mortgage lending.

-An MLO working for an independent mortgage broker is also familiar with the products and interest rates of several different lenders, giving a customer more choices than they’d get by shopping just one mortgage bank.
+An MLO working for an independent mortgage broker is also familiar with several different lenders’ products and interest rates, giving customers more choices than they’d get by shopping just one mortgage bank.
 MLOs continuously monitor the interest rates and programs of multiple lenders, saving you time and money you would’ve spent shopping around yourself.